 - Anesthesia errors

 - Birth injuries

 - Dental injuries

 - Injuries caused by improper use of restraints in a hospital or nursing home

 - Nursing home neglect such as bedsores, dehydration, malnutrition and medication errors

-In order to prevail in a medical malpractice lawsuit, the plaintiff must establish the negligence of a defendant by use of expert testimony, and medical malpractice lawsuits can be quite expensive because of this requirement.
+In order to prevail in a medicinal wrongdoing lawsuit, the plaintiff must establish the negligence of a defendant by use of expert testimony, and medicinal wrongdoing lawsuits can be quite expensive because of this requirement.
 If the medical review panel finds in favor of the plaintiff, this opinion may serve as expert evidence.
 However, if the panel finds against the plaintiff, he or she must provide an expert witness or other expert evidence in order to proceed to trial.